COLORADO COMMUNITY COLLEGE SYSTEM

 - It is not technologically or practically feasible to provide a copy of the record in a searchable or sortable format; or

-- The Custodian is not required to purchase software or create additional programming or functionality in its existing software to remove the information.
+- It would require purchasing software or creating additional programming or functionality in its existing software to remove the information.

 If the Custodian is not able to comply with a request to produce a public record digitally, he/she must produce the record in an alternate format or issue a denial pursuant to state statutory requirements, and must provide a written declaration attesting to the reasons the custodian is not able to produce the record in the requested digital format.